-Sit down with a financial wellness peer mentor to help you understand your personal finances.
-Peer mentors can answer basic money management questions and help you create a personal spending plan.
+Sit down with a financial wellness peer educator to help you understand your personal finances.
+Peers can answer basic money management questions and help you create a personal spending plan.
 Schedule an appointment online or come to our walk-in office hours:

 If you'd like to schedule a presentation, please do so here.

 Who We Are